DataZen Documentation

 PRINT 'New HWM candidate value: #data.calc_hwmnumber(id, {{@hwm}})';

--- do some more work... if an error is thrown, the high watermark will not be saved
+-- do more work... if an error is thrown before SET, the high watermark is not saved

--- If at this point the id column is no longer part of the pipeline, consider using the #statebag() function right after the select operation
+-- If the id column is no longer in the pipeline, use #statebag() right after SELECT

--- to temporarily keep the new high watermark in memory, and use #statebag() here instead
+-- to keep the candidate value in memory, then read it here instead

 SET @saved_hwm = '#data.calc_hwmnumber(id, {{@hwm}})' CREATE SKIP_PREVIEW;